mastevb/mastevb/README.md

 - 🔭 I'm a 5th year BS/MS student in Computer Science and Engineering at the University of Washington in Seattle.
 - 🌱 I'll be joining NVIDIA as a Software Engineer in July.
-- ⚡ I a Visual Studio Code extension developer, I'm currently working on [vscode-antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony), the first language support library of Antimony.
+- ⚡ I a Visual Studio Code extension developer, I'm currently working on [vscode-antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony), the first language support library for Antimony.